sym900728/react-scaffolding/documents/WEBPACK.md

 ## webpack

 Using the webpack 2 to pack project (the webpack 1 is deprecated).

 If you want to learn more, you can visit the [webpack2](https://webpack.js.org/)

 ### 1. What's the basic configure about webpack?

 The basic config about webpack will not be written in this document.
-If you want to learn, please check the [webpack2](https://webpack.js.org/).

 ### 2. Why to use html-webpack-plugin?